Managers guide to death in service

 If the colleague had more than one job with Co-op, you should tell their other managers so they can let their teams know.

 As soon as possible after you learn of the colleague's death, you should send a condolence letter to their family.
 There’s a template condolence letter DIS3 ((DIS3A for colleagues who’ve left due to redundancy in the past 2 years) to help you – but add in your own personal messages if you want.

 If the colleague had more than one job at Co-op, you should discuss with their other managers about whether to send a combined letter for all of their roles, or whether each manager would like to send a more personal note.

 We provide a free ‘Traditional Funeral’ through our Funeralcare business for all our colleagues who die while they are working for us.
 The condolence letter that you’ll send to the family will tell them about this and what they need to do to arrange it.

 If the colleague’s family would like to arrange the funeral with us, please make sure either you or the family check that the funeral home that will be used is owned by Co-op.
 Funeral homes owned by other Co-op societies won’t be able to offer a free funeral for our colleagues.
 You should call the family’s preferred Co-op Funeralcare home ahead of their visit to explain that their loved one was a colleague and they qualify for a free funeral.

 Death in service payments

 There are two different types of death in service payments – one for colleagues in the pension scheme and one for colleagues who weren’t – and there are different processes for each.
-There is/is not a minimum length of service criteria to qualify for these payments but the processes can take some time due to the legal requirements.
-If the colleagues family is facing hardship please discuss with your local People Advisor who can escalate this for you.

 The Co-operative Pension Scheme (Pace) members